khqnn/khqnn/README.md

   The Google Map Scraper is a tool designed to extract information about stores from Google Maps based on location and store type.
 It is built using Python, with Beautiful Soup and Selenium utilized for web scraping.

 - **Role and Responsibilities**
-   As a senior software engineer for the Google Map Scraper project, my responsibilities included designing the scraping process, integrating web scraping libraries, and optimizing data extraction.
+  As the sole creator and developer of the Google Map Scraper, I orchestrated all facets of the project, from conceptualization to implementation.
+My responsibilities encompassed designing the scraping process, integrating essential web scraping libraries, and fine-tuning data extraction mechanisms.
+This project underscores my adeptness in independently driving and delivering complex technical solutions.

 - **Challenges Faced**
   The dynamic rendering of Google Maps posed challenges for web scraping, as Beautiful Soup could not access dynamically loaded content.

 - **Solutions Implemented**
   To overcome the limitation of Beautiful Soup, Selenium was employed to open a browser and wait for the complete rendering of the Google Maps webpage.
 Once the page was fully loaded, metadata for the stores (such as location and store type) was extracted using Selenium.
 Subsequently, Beautiful Soup was utilized to iterate through the metadata and extract detailed information for each store, including address, star ratings, phone numbers, and photos.
 This combined approach ensured comprehensive data extraction from Google Maps despite the dynamic rendering challenges.